We are committed to reducing energy consumption and reducing our carbon footprint.

 Greenhouse Gas Emissions (GHG) Statement

-The GHG statement below provides a summary of ei group’s greenhouse gas (carbon) emissions each year from 1 October 2015 to 30 September 2016.
+The GHG statement below provides a summary of Ei Group’s Greenhouse Gas (carbon) emissions from 1 October 2017 to 30 September 2018.
 It gives a summary of emissions from fuel combustion and the operation of our facilities which include our offices, managed houses and company cars (Scope 1), and from our purchased electricity used during the year (Scope 2).
 We have adopted the operational control approach, as defined in The Greenhouse Gas Protocol, A Corporate Accounting and Reporting Standard (Revised Edition), 2004.

-Therefore, emissions associated with our tenanted pubs and commercial property portfolio are not included in this statement as they are considered to be outside of our operational control.
-For ease of comparison the GHG statement is set out in two parts; an assessment breakdown for the head office only with the baseline year 2013 and the total combined emission statement (head office and managed houses) with the baseline year of 2015 ensuring year on year continuity as we grow our managed businesses.
-When comparing the greenhouse gas statement against that reported for 2015, a 4% reduction in emissions at our head office has been made.
-There has been an increase in the overall emissions across the entire estate due to the increased number of managed pubs under our direct operational control which opened and operated in 2016.
+Therefore, emissions associated with our tenanted pubs are not included in this statement as they are considered to be outside of our operational control.
+For ease of comparison, the GHG statement is set out in two parts; an assessment breakdown for the head office only with the baseline year 2013 and the total combined emission statement (head office and managed houses) with the baseline year of 2015 ensuring year on year continuity as we grow our managed businesses.
+Due to a major refurbishment carried out at our head office in the last financial year, the building is now run entirely on electricity resulting in no gas being consumed in the last year.